Paul Sacher: Personal life

-He was considered the world's third-richest man of the 1990s after marrying the heiress of the pharmaceutical company Hoffmann-La Roche.
-At the time of his death, he was reputed in various publications to be the richest man in Europe.
-He died in 1999, aged 93.
+Sacher was considered the world's third-richest man of the 1990s after inheriting a fortune from his late wife, Maja Hoffmann (1896–1989), who was the widow of Emanuel Hoffmann (1896–1932) and heiress of the pharmaceutical company Hoffmann-La Roche.
+At the time of his death, Sacher was reputed in various publications to be the richest man in Europe.
+He died in 1999 at the age of 93.